The Knowledge Of Print Conventions Does Not Include

 • Interpretive analysis of a poem’s theme or a novel’s symbolism relies on literary understanding, not on how the text is printed.

-Print conventions merely provide the framework for presenting this knowledge; they do not dictate what the knowledge is Simple as that..
+Print conventions merely provide the framework for presenting this knowledge; they do not dictate what the knowledge is But it adds up..

 3. Cultural Context and Pragmatics